-Work-based learning is a coordinated sequence of experiences designed to provide students with realworld learning through partnerships with local business and industry.
+Work-based learning is a coordinated sequence of experiences designed to provide students with real- world learning through partnerships with local business and industry.
 These learning activities help a young person explore careers and choose an appropriate career path.

-The Department of Education maintains and shares tools to aid businesses and schools in creating and managing work-based learning opportunities for students.
+ODEW maintains and shares tools to aid businesses and schools in creating and managing work-based learning opportunities for students.